 - S1nn is the server instance (in this case 01).

-If you have client-based sessions, the session is stored in the cookie.
-This means there is a limitation on the size of session since most browsers will prevent a cookie being larger than 4096 bytes.
+If you have client-side sessions, the session is stored in the cookie.
+This means there is a limitation on the size of session since most browsers will prevent a cookie larger than 4096 bytes.
 You should avoid adding too many session properties to keep the session size manageable.

-You can add and remove session properties using the REST API: Obtaining Information About Sessions Using REST.
+You can add and remove session properties using the REST API: Get information about sessions over REST.

 - AMAuthCookie - this cookie is created when the user displays the login page and corresponds to the invalid session that is created at this time.
 This cookie is used to track users who are in the process of authenticating; it is not used once the user has authenticated and automatically expires after three minutes (by default).

 - amlbcookie - this cookie is created by AM when a load balancer is in use and is used to implement sticky load balancing.
 This cookie identifies the server that holds the user’s session information, which is then used by the load balancer to redirect the user’s requests to that server.
 This cookie is sometimes referred to as the sticky cookie.